Monstra 2018 Festival Report: Ways of Storytelling

 The ever-contemporary story of Penelope by Heta Jäälinoja (Estonia, Finland) won the Student Award for Best Film, one of the best student films of the festival indeed (jury: Thomas Renoldner, Pedro Vergani, Ricardo Blanco).

-The interesting line-up of Monstra Festival certainly has to be supplemented by a much-needed Meet the directors section, which would surely add to the value of the films themselves, whereas more interesting stuff (such as a Thomas Renoldner retrospective, or a Greek animation tribute) were in place during the festival days.
+The interesting line-up of Monstra Festival certainly has to be supplemented by a much-needed Meet the directors section, which would surely add to the value of the films themselves.
+Even more interesting stuff (such as a Thomas Renoldner retrospective or a Greek animation tribute) was in place during the festival days.

-Portuguese animation has become a small power force in recent years, with production companies such as Animais Avpl, Animanostra, Bando a Parte, Sardina em Lata, specializing in animation shorts with international appeal.
-Portuguese directors seem to know to explore dramatic tensions in a medium different than live-action dramatic conflicts.
+Portuguese animation has become a small but powerful force in recent years, with production companies such as Animais Avpl, Animanostra, Bando a Parte, Sardina em Lata, specializing in animation shorts with international appeal.
+Portuguese directors seem to know how to explore dramatic tensions in a medium different than live-action dramatic conflicts.

-So, indeed there are many ways of storytelling unveiled in this year's Monstra festival, which attracts international guests from the independent animation community, brings fine programming choices (and liquors), handles organizational issues while catering for a very varied audience -ranging from schools to general audience to animation professional.
-Let's bring the dinosaurs again next year.
+So, indeed, there are many ways of storytelling unveiled in this year's Monstra festival, which attracts international guests from the independent animation community, brings fine programming choices (and liquors), handles organizational issues while catering for a very varied audience, ranging from schools to the general audience to animation professionals.
+Let's bring the dinosaurs back next year.

 Vassilis Kroustallis